shirzho/shine2020/_posts/2020-04-30-dumplings-and-beyond.md

 ![xiao long bao from dumplings and beyond](public/images/Soup_Dumpling.jpg)

 Soup Dumplings or "xiao long bao" are cooked in a steamer as shown in the photo above.
 They are different from other dumplings because as the meat is cooked soup is formed within each dumpling.

-> "Insert a quote here if you ever hear back from them haha"